Attention Deficit Hyperactivity Disorder (ADHD)

 - Pregnancy and Birth problems: If you have had a problem during pregnancy, your child is born prematurely or with low birth weight, your child has a higher risk of developing ADHD.

 How does The Family Psychology Place diagnose ADHD?

 When trying to discover if your child has ADHD, information from caregivers, schools, and parents is gathered.
 Your child’s behaviour is compared to other children of the same age.
 A physical exam is required along with a medical history.

 It is much more complicated to diagnose ADHD in an adult.
 However, as an adult, you might recognize the symptoms of this neurological disorder in yourself if your child has been diagnosed.
-You might even seek psychological help if you have depression, anxiety or other related symptoms that could be a sign of ADHD.
+You might even seek psychological help if you have depression, anxiety, or other related symptoms that could be signs of ADHD.
 ADHD symptoms must have occurred from your childhood onward if you are to be diagnosed with this disorder.

-Of course, all our tests at The Family Psychology Place will vary depending on the age of the person and the specifics we are looking for.
+All tests used at The Family Psychology Place will vary depending on the age of the person and the specifics we are looking for.
 ADHD can affect children’s schoolwork and relationships with other people.
 Adults with this disorder can have a hard time regulating their attention and impulses.

 Are you afraid you can’t live a normal life with ADHD?
 Our many psychologists are ready to help you handle this disorder in a positive, healthy way.
 Getting treatment will allow you to live a fully functioning life.